binarynonsense/comic-template-maker/README.md

 # Comic Book Template Maker (Web)

 A web app to create comic book page and thumbnails templates.

-Includes some example presets but it can be used to create, import and export templates with custom dimensions, colors... and even panel grids.
+It comes with some example presets but can be used to make, import and export templates with custom dimensions, colors, layouts...

+Also includes a tool to build panel grids and the option to save the template as a png or jpg image or a pdf file.

 Online version available at: [binarynonsense.com/webapps/template-maker](http://www.binarynonsense.com/webapps/template-maker/)